Add to My Library

 Created first on the sixth day are “living creatures according to their kinds” (vs 24).

-Despite many unsupportable details imposed upon the text by mere men (some fanciful, some venal, and some carelessly conjectured by a rare few actually seeking truth) the Bible is essentially silent as to details of the creatures the Lord God created and set loose upon the earth.
-We see only the distortions of His perfect Creation resulting from the Fall.
+At Creation everything worked in perfect symmetry.
+The plants and trees were given the gift of life then set free to multiply remaining true to their unique created form.
+Land and sea are both source for the critical elements of water and dry surface needed for growth; each were created in perfect balance and order.
+What has now become imperfect, a ‘machine’ barely held together with loose and broken parts, surrounded by debris flying through space, with dark comets all-but-invisible to detection threatening to slam into planet earth and wreak terrible havoc; this was once a beautiful and perfectly balanced galactic system of God’s design.
+The land was self-sustaining without creatures in the air and water, it was only the creative Spirit of the Lord God Who envisioned, then perfectly-created them.
+Despite many unsupportable details imposed upon the text by mere men (some fanciful, some venal, and some carelessly-conjectured by the rare few actually seeking truth) the Bible is essentially silent as to details of the creatures the Lord God created and set loose upon the earth.
+We see only the distortions of His perfect Creation long after the Fall.
 We must remember that Eden was sealed – so nothing of perfection is visible to us.

-How might you help believers to understand those who invent notions about the animals in pre-Fall Eden, and those who deny Eden entirely, in their scientifically-challenged belief in a Godless and random evolution-by-accident?
+How might you help someone to recognize the literal physical massiveness of each step in Creation?
+How might your fellowship teach an appreciation for the difference between the original flawless Creation and the fallen-away remnant in which we live?
+How might you help believers to understand the confused-thinking of those who invent notions about the animals in pre-Fall Eden, and/or those who deny Eden entirely, to arrive at their scientifically-challenged belief in a Godless and essentially-random evolution-by-accident?
 (When challenged with mathematical, physical, and observational realities, those who challenge creationism retreat to magical thinking (aliens from space deposited life on earth) while ignoring the obvious rhetorical ‘elephant in the room’ (aliens would still require an ‘ex nihilo’ origin sometime in the past).

-Ask the Holy Spirit to inspire you to invest the time to pause and to observe a land animal, either directly or via a live Internet cam, and as you do so to celebrate the beauty and incredible detail of the creature and the way that it interacts with its environment.
-Also observe the obvious differences between the creature and the higher form of a human.
+Ask the Holy Spirit to help you to look past the broken and imperfect world around you and instead dwell upon God’s amazing Creation and to invest the time to pause and to observe a land animal, either directly or via a live Internet cam, and as you do so to celebrate the beauty and incredible detail of the creature and the way that it interacts with its environment.
+Also, observe the obvious differences between that creature and the higher form of a human.

 1:27 God created humankind in his own image,